Board of Trustees Description

 - To be accountable for the financial well-being of the school.

 See below for information about our current Board of Trustees.

 The full Board meets once a month during term time.
+The Senior Administration and PTTA President are invited to attend all meetings.
 Committees and task forces meet regularly; Trustees are also encouraged to attend CDS events and professional development opportunities.